-- · regulatory indicators specific to sociétés de crédit foncier (SCF): - the regulatory coverage ratio (or over-collateralization ratio): this represents the ratio between assets and debts benefiting from the legal privilege, and must be at least 105% (see section 6.), - the maximum gap of 1.5 years between the average maturity of debt benefiting from the legal privilege and that of assets (see the specific section on transformation risk below), - forecast cash needs at 180 days: Caisse Française de Financement Local ensures that, at any time, its cash needs over a period of 180 days are covered by replacement assets and assets eligible for the Banque de France's credit operations.
+- regulatory indicators specific to sociétés de crédit foncier (SCF): - the regulatory coverage ratio (or over-collateralization ratio): this represents the ratio between assets and debts benefiting from the legal privilege, and must be at least 105% (see section 6.), - the maximum gap of 1.5 years between the average maturity of debt benefiting from the legal privilege and that of assets (see the specific section on transformation risk below), - forecast cash needs at 180 days: Caisse Française de Financement Local ensures that, at any time, its cash needs over a period of 180 days are covered by replacement assets and assets eligible for the Banque de France's credit operations.
 Cash needs include repayments of obligations foncières and registered covered bonds, debt not benefiting from the legal privilege and forecast repayments of cash collateral received, after deduction of received assets repayments.
 This forecast is published quarterly in the asset quality report, and is shown below.
-As of March 31, 2021, forecast cash needs at 180 days presented a maximum liquidity requirement of EUR 1.4 billion.
-Management measures were taken or will be taken to cover this liquidity needs;
+As of September 30, 2021, forecast cash situation at 180 days presented an excess cash over the whole period with a maximum of EUR 3.1 billion in October.

-- the regulatory liquidity indicators applicable to credit institutions, in particular Regulation 575/2013 of the European Parliament and Council of June 26, 2013, concerning: - the LCR ratio (Liquidity Coverage Ratio): on March 31, 2021, Caisse Française de Financement Local's LCR ratio was 674%; - the Net Stable Funding Ratio (NSFR), a transformation ratio which compares with a one-year horizon, the proportion of available stable funding over required stable funding: Regulation 2019/876 which will come into effect in June 2021 defines the methods for calculating this indicator. - · the internal liquidity indicators: - the dynamic financing requirement over a one-year period, as well as the issuance conditions of Caisse Française de Financement Local; - the coverage ratio (or over-collateralization ratio), which is steered at an over-collateralization level consistent with the Caisse Française de Financement Local's target rating (see section 6 Over-collateralization ratio); - the one-year survival horizon in stressed conditions; - management of the maturities of privileged liabilities; - the difference in duration between assets and liabilities benefiting from the legal privilege (limited to three years): this is published every quarter and came to -0.04 year as of March 31, 2021 (see the specific section on transformation risk below); - the sensitivity of the net present value of the static liquidity gap to an increase in the Group's financing costs; - the consumption of the spread and basis risk appetite for export credit transactions which measures the loss of revenue on these transactions which could result from stress on the financing costs in euros or foreign currency (USD or GBP).
+the regulatory liquidity indicators applicable to credit institutions, in particular Regulation 575/2013 of the European Parliament and Council of June 26, 2013, concerning:

+- the LCR ratio (Liquidity Coverage Ratio): on September 30, 2021, Caisse Française de Financement Local's LCR ratio was 522%; - the Net Stable Funding Ratio (NSFR), a transformation ratio which compares with a one-year horizon, the proportion of available stable funding over required stable funding: on September 30, 2021 Caisse Française de Financement Local's NSFR was 116%.

+· the internal liquidity indicators:Eur

+- the dynamic financing requirement over a one-year period, as well as the issuance conditions of Caisse Française de Financement Local; - the coverage ratio (or over-collateralization ratio), which is steered at an over-collateralization level consistent with the Caisse Française de Financement Local's target rating (see section 6 Over-collateralization ratio); - the one-year survival horizon in stressed conditions; - management of the maturities of privileged liabilities; - the difference in duration between assets and liabilities benefiting from the legal privilege (limited to three years): this is published every quarter and came to -0.07 year as of September 30, 2021 (see the specific section on transformation risk below); - the sensitivity of the net present value of the static liquidity gap to an increase in the Group's financing costs; - the consumption of the spread and basis risk appetite for export credit transactions which measures the loss of revenue on these transactions which could result from stress on the financing costs in euros or foreign currency (USD or GBP).

-8.3.1.2 Definition of the transformation risk contained in the specific components monitored in connection with liquidity risk
+8.4.1.2 Definition of the transformation risk contained in the specific components monitored in connection with liquidity risk